Learn what NFTs are and how to buy NFTs with BuyNFT!

-Once this happens, NFTs on the Ethereum blockchain will be far more eco-friendly and no longer cause immense greenhouse emissions.
+Once that happened, NFTs on the Ethereum blockchain became far more eco-friendly and no longer cause immense greenhouse emissions.

 So, while using NFTs on Proof-of-Work blockchains does consume a lot of electricity, a good deal of that is green energy and renewable.